 Budget is everything to a successful tour.
 Fail to plan and you could end up in a serious financial hole.
 Fail to stick with your budget and you may not finish your tour.
 Your budget needs to include the basics such as food, petrol, and accommodation.
 It also needs to include things like van hire, insurance for your van, and insurance for your equipment.
-Don’t assume that your tours in a nice neighborhood and that nobody would try to rob you.
+Don’t assume that your tours are in a nice neighbourhood and that nobody would try to rob you.
 Remember, plan for the worst!

 Set yourself up to take credit cards

 With technology moving forward so quickly, fewer people are carrying cash.
-In fact, less and less people are even carrying cards now that we have contactless mobile banking.
+In fact, fewer and fewer people are even carrying cards now that we have contactless mobile banking.
 My advice to you is to get set up with something like a Square card reader.
 This way, when people rock up the merch table and tell you they haven’t brought any cash, you won’t have to turn them away.

 Keep a check on your health

-Possibly the most important thing to do on the list is keeping an eye on your health.
+Possibly the most important thing to do on the list is to keep an eye on your health.
 On days between gigs, try and take some time to hit up a local gym or even just go for a short walk.
-Being couped up in a van for weeks on end and living off of McDonald’s is a recipe for disaster.
+Being cooped up in a van for weeks on end and living off of McDonald’s is a recipe for disaster.
 Eat healthily and live healthily.
-Equally, keep a very close eye on you and your bandmates mental health.
+Equally, keep a very close eye on your and your bandmates mental health.
 It’s very easy to miss mental health issues, especially with touring bands who on the face of things, can seem very happy and upbeat.
 Mental health is a serious issue and one in four are likely to experience problems.